Back to blog

 Practical advice: before buying a plot, meet the neighbors and confirm there are no boundary disputes.

 Consultation with Aziza Talantbekovna - realtor with 30 years of experience in Bishkek's real estate market.
 From 2,000 soms.
-In-office meeting with on-site payment, or call with prepayment.
+In-office meeting with on-site payment, or call/message with prepayment.
 Tel: +996 702 584 477